DRIZZTAR/DRIZZTAR/README.md

 ### 🌱 Currently Learning...

+- **Gsap** to further expand upon my knowledge of the library for motion design.

+### 🌳 Recently Learned...

 - **React-Three-Fiber** to further integrate 3D, and develop web/xr apps.

-### 🌳 Recently Learned...

 - **Three.js** to enhance UI with 3D web graphics.
 - **Web GPU** for rendering and computing particle systems, and shaders.
 - **GLSL** for creating and using custom shaders.